Find a spider by...

 Unknown but this species is probably harmless to humans

-Spider(s) with a very similar appearance: Sidymella trapezia.
+Spider(s) with a very similar appearance: Some Sidymella and Stephanopis species.

 Email Ron Atkinson for more information.